KNML: Portable station

+Establishment in Albuquerque

-At the end of July, the FCC approved the requests of Peters and Whitmore to license KGGM permanently in Albuquerque, giving the town its first radio station.
-(At the time, KOB was still in Las Cruces.)
+At the end of July, the FRC approved the requests of Peters and Whitmore to license KGGM permanently in Albuquerque, giving the town its first radio station.
+(Note: At the time, KOB was still in Las Cruces, New Mexico.)
 The next year, Peters transferred KGGM's license to Whitmore.
 At the urging of the city of Albuquerque, Whitmore, who lacked experience in running a radio station, sold KGGM in March 1929 to the New Mexico Broadcasting Company, headed by Anton Hebenstreit.
-The station affiliated with CBS in 1939.
+The station affiliated with the CBS Radio Network in 1939.
+Through the 1940s and '50s, the station carried CBS's dramas, comedies, news, sports and soap operas during the "Golden Age of Radio."

-KGGM broadcast on 1470 kHz both as a portable station and during its initial months in Albuquerque.
-On November 11, 1928, as part of a nationwide reallocation by the FRC under its General Order 40, it moved to 1370 kHz, which was followed a move to 1230 kHz in early 1929.
+KGGM transmitted on 1470 kHz both while a portable station and during its initial months in Albuquerque.
+On November 11, 1928, as part of a nationwide reallocation by the FRC, it moved to 1370 kHz, which was followed by a move to 1230 kHz in early 1929.
 Two attempts to move down the dial were rejected, and on March 29, 1941, KGGM, along with the other stations on 1230 kHz, moved to 1260 kHz due to the implementation of the North American Regional Broadcasting Agreement (NARBA).
 In 1946 the station was granted approval to move to its current frequency of 610 kHz, which took place on May 9, 1947, and allowed sister station KVSF in Santa Fe to upgrade by relocating to the vacated 1260 kHz assignment.

 KRKE and KZSS

-In 1973, citing their desire to focus on television and comply with multiple ownership rules (the combination with KVSF remained grandfathered), the Hebenstreits sold KGGM radio to Gaylord Broadcasting for $720,000.
+In 1973, citing their desire to focus on KGGM-TV and comply with multiple ownership rules (the combination with KVSF remained grandfathered), the Hebenstreits sold KGGM radio to Gaylord Broadcasting for $720,000.
 The call letters were changed to KRKE on December 31.
+KRKE had a Top 40 format, playing the popular hits of the day for the young people of Albuquerque.
+It sometimes simulcast with KRKE-FM 94.1, which had a similar contemporary hits sound.

-The call letters changed again in 1986 to KZSS, after which the station began simulcasting KZRR-FM for nearly a decade.
-In 1997 KZSS began running a "personal achievement" format, which in 1999 was traded off for the 95.1 FM frequency with KSVA.
-Citadel then traded KHTL 920 AM for 610 AM.
+The call letters changed again in 1986 to KZSS, with 610 AM simulcasting with its FM sister station–by then KZRR–for nearly a decade.
+The two stations had an album rock format, playing top titles from the best-selling rock albums.
+In 1997, KZSS broke from the simulcast.
+It began running a "personal achievement" format, which in 1999 was traded off for the 95.1 FM frequency with KSVA.
+Citadel Broadcasting then traded KHTL (920 AM) for 610 AM.
 Citadel merged with Cumulus Media on September 16, 2011.